Nicole De Von

-Nicole previously held a role in Diversity, Equity and Inclusion as the Tribal Affairs Manager for the Family Support Division of Louisiana Department of Children and Family Services.
-She has more than 20 years of experience in Native education, having worked with Native students from Headstart to College.
-Previously in her role at Eastern Washington University, DeVon served as a coordinator for American Indian student programs and later as the Director of Native American Affairs and Tribal Liasion to the President of the Eastern Washington University.
+Nicole previously held a role as the Diversity, Equity and Inclusion and Tribal Affairs Manager for the Family Support Division of Louisiana Department of Children and Family Services.
+She has more than 20 years of experience in Native education, having worked with Native students from Head-Start to University.
+Prior to moving to Louisiana, Nicole worked at Eastern Washington University for 15 years, there she served as the coordinator for Native American student programs and later as the Director of Native American Affairs and Tribal Liaison to the President of Eastern Washington University.

-Nicole has served on several advisory boards and task force’s; including Spokane County Human Rights Task Force, Spokane Public Schools- Superintendent’s Community Action Team on Disproportionality, and EWU – Office of Diversity and Inclusion
+Nicole has served on several advisory boards and task force’s; including Spokane County Human Rights Task Force, Spokane Public Schools- Superintendent’s Community Action Team on Disproportionality, and EWU – Office of Diversity and Inclusion.